Jkutkut/Xun-GuiTos/.info/ThingsToDo.md

 - Readme
 - Custom names for resistencia and spies
 - Laguage support
+- Text based on JSON
+- MainMenu:
+    - On click on each mission, if finnished, analice the round.
 - Enable to work even if player disconected
 - bluetooth tuto when connected with commands